myhint/gitlearning/readme.txt

 git learn

-git is a version controll system git is a free software
+git is a distributed version controll system git is a free software